-- 1 There should be a clearly defined written agreement between the Service Provider and the client setting out the individual responsibilities of both parties to ensure compliance with current legislation. - 2 Service Providers should demonstrate and document a satisfactory level of competence of their staff in order to achieve the objectives of the Code of Conduct. - 3 The recommendations made by the Service Provider should be equal to, or better than, the relevant Codes of Practice and guidance documents pertaining to the system in question. - 4 Lines of communication and reporting between client and Service Provider should be defined as well as the management plan in the event of remedial or corrective action being required, including matters of evident concern outside contracted obligations. - 5 Adequate and up to date monitoring and treatment records should be kept.
-These should be readily available. - 6 The performance of the control measures should be reviewed jointly by the Service Provider and the client at least annually and the necessary remedial action plan agreed. - 7 Service Providers should establish a formal internal auditing procedure for compliance with the Service Provider Commitments of the Code of Conduct. - 8 Service Providers sub-contracting any legionella specific activities listed in their scope of services should establish that the sub-contractor is either registered for that activity under the LCA or should maintain additional controls and audits to ensure compliance with the LCA Code of Conduct, and regardless of whether the sub-contractor is LCA registered or not, implement procedures and checks to ensure compliance. - 9 Copies of a current certificate should be made available to all relevant clients.
+- 1. There should be a clearly defined written agreement between the service provider and the client setting out the individual responsibilities of both parties to ensure compliance with current legislation. - 2.
+Service providers should demonstrate and document a satisfactory level of competence of their staff in order to achieve the objectives of this document. - 3.
+The recommendations made by the service provider should be equal to, or better than, the relevant Codes of Practice and guidance documents pertaining to the system in question. - 4.
+Lines of communication and reporting between client and service provider should be defined as well as the management plan in the event of remedial or corrective action being required, including matters of evident concern outside contracted obligations. - 5.
+Adequate and up to date monitoring and treatment records should be kept.
+These should be readily available. - 6.
+The performance of the control measures should be reviewed jointly by the service provider and the client at least annually and the necessary remedial action plan agreed. - 7.
+Service providers should establish a formal internal auditing procedure for compliance with this document. - 8.
+Service providers sub-contracting any legionella specific activities listed in their scope of services to another company should establish that this company is either registered for that activity under the LCA or maintain additional controls and audits to ensure compliance with the Code of Conduct. - 9.
+Copies of a current certificate should be issued to all relevant clients.

-In the event that the client believes that a Service Provider has not complied with the Code of Conduct, he may write, with full details, to: Legionella Control Association, 6 Sir Robert Peel Mill, Hoye Walk, Fazeley, Tamworth, Staffs, B78 3QD
+In the event that the client believes that a service provider has not complied with the Code of Conduct, he may write, with full details, to: Legionella Control Association Secretariat, 6 Sir Robert Peel Mill, Hoye Walk, Fazeley, Tamworth, Staffs, B78 3QD